-Coco Austin Breastfeeds 2½-Year-Old Daughter, Chanel, ‘More For Comfort’
+Coco Austin Breastfeeds 2-Year-Old Daughter, Chanel, ‘More For Comfort’

 Here's for those always wanting to see a baby pic of me… On the left is me on the right is @babychanelnicole ..We have the same eye shape, eye color, hair color, mouth,chin and sneaky little look..lol Yes she favors her dad but a lot of you dont know what I looked like as a child and I see a lot of myself some of the time ..It depends on the day I guess or the looks she gives..

-Coco and her husband Ice also starred in the E! reality television series, Ice Loves Coco, which aired from 2011 to 2014.
+Coco and her husband, Ice-T, also starred in the E! reality television series, Ice Loves Coco, which aired from 2011 to 2014.

 In a July taping of Ice Loves Coco, the couple revealed they were expecting a baby.
 Shortly after their baby news, they revealed that they would be having a girl and surprised fans of the show with her name.

 Chanel Nicole is Ice-T and Coco’s first child together.
-Ice-T is already a dad to two adult children Tracy and Letesha from previous relationships.
+Ice-T is already a dad to two adult children, Tracy and Letesha, from previous relationships.